damianlee84/eSportCoach/esport_coach/docs/api_other.rst

   - Bad thing about this API is Valve don't allow developer to grab match-making ranking(MMR) because of privacy term.
 And there is no other API out there at the moment to get the ranking information.

+  - There one other API that allow developer to grab information from steam, but due to high volume of usage and the owner of the API stop distributing the API.